BastionWolf/4883-PT-Portillo/Assignments/P11587/README.md

-## 11587 - Brick Game
+## 11498	Division of Nlogonia
 #### Daniel 'June' Portillo
 ##### Discription:

-This input takes in a number determining the number of teams and number of players per team of ascending or decending ages and choses median aged player to be captian.
+This program determines where a cordinate is (N0, NE, SO, or SE) relative to deviding center point given.

 #### URL to PDF: https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=2986
 ### Files